fossas/fossa-cli/docs/references/strategies/languages/scala/sbt.md

 it does not open a browser once command is successfully ran.
 It produces a graph in a format that is easy to parse and diagnose.

-## Does FOSSA CLI includes standard library?
+## Does FOSSA CLI include standard library as a dependency?

 Like all package manager's analysis, FOSSA CLI does not include standard library in it's final analysis.
 This is to avoid dependency noise.